hlee18lee46/DataRetriever_StockPrice/README.md

 # DataRetriever_StockPrice

+## Features
+It scrap the stock price from yahoo financials using VBA

+## Technologies Used
+VBA

 VBA code to get the stock price from yahoo financials

 Below is the VBA code for the stock price retriever.